mrstone14/voron/docs/overrides.md

 sensor_type: ...
 ```

 You can even redefine a full macro!
-For example if the default Klippain prime line is not adapted to your needs, just override the macro like that:
+For example if the default voronCFG prime line is not adapted to your needs, just override the macro like that:
 ```
 [gcode_macro _MODULE_PRIMELINE]
 gcode: